25 mins read

 Detailed specifications help provide clear guidelines about the materials, quality, and processes to follow, significantly reducing the risk of misunderstandings or mistakes.
 Setting expectations from the beginning also helps maintain a healthy relationship between contractors and the owner.

-Allowing for a little bit of flexibility allows the contractor to bring innovation into the project, making it more time-consuming and cost-efficient.
+Allowing for a little bit of flexibility allows the contractor to bring innovation into the project, making it less time-consuming and more cost-efficient.
 Plus, it gives contractors room to adapt to unforeseen situations without waiting days or weeks for approval.
 However, too much flexibility can lead to ambiguity and a loss of control over the outcome.
 Therefore, we suggest finding the perfect balance between detail and flexibility.
 For example, performance-based specifications detail the desired outcome, leaving contractors free to choose the materials and processes that work best to get there.
 Ultimately, it is all about choosing the strategy that best fits the project’s needs.

-- Keeping up with new technologies and regulations
+Keeping up with new technologies and regulations

 As construction technology, methods, materials, and standards evolve, it is difficult for professionals to stay current and incorporate the latest advancements into their work, especially in complex projects where specific solutions or technical requirements are needed.
 Luckily, this challenge is easily solved by supporting yourself with the right tools.
 Professional construction specification writing software is constantly updated to stay current with the latest regulations and codes, ensuring your specifications are, too.

-- Lack of collaboration
+Lack of collaboration

-Collaboration in construction projects has been an issue since forever.
+Collaboration in construction projects has always been an important issue.
 This challenge is also present when writing specifications, as the process requires the input and expertise of various stakeholders.
-For example, architects and designers focus on the building’s aesthetics and functional requirements; engineers care about structural integrity, technical feasibility, etc. Gathering input from all stakeholders can become challenging due to misaligned schedules, geographical separation, or many other reasons.
-Even in the cases where digital tools are used, there is the issue of maintaining numerous versions of the same document, making it difficult to keep track of revisions.
+For example, architects and designers focus on the building’s aesthetics and functional requirements; engineers care about structural integrity, technical feasibility, etc.

 Fortunately, collaboration does not have to be a challenge anymore, as specialized construction software offers advanced collaboration capabilities to ensure specs are written in a digital environment that is accessible to anyone, regardless of location or device.
 These platforms allow users to collaborate simultaneously on specs, leaving a record of any changes or comments to ensure nothing gets lost and the final input is fully accurate and up to date.

-- Double-checking the work
+Double-checking the work

 This is more of a common mistake than a challenge, but it is worth addressing as a key best practice for success.